unlight/asmt-javascript-questions/README.md

 - Client said “This new feature should be done today?”, but you understand you’ll need a week to finish it.
 What will you do?
 - Imagine one of your colleagues has written some code that you don't agree with.
 What will you do?
 - If a member of your team makes mistakes, delivers buggy code, make delays, what actions would you take?
+- Customer is very angry with your team, because the team deployed some defect to production.
+How should your team leader behave?

 ### Agile Scrum Kanban
 - What is scrum methodology?